Pyrénées Cycl'n'Trip with activities - With a partner

 At the top: food supplies, a souvenir and a stamped passport before the descent.

 We meet at your hotel in the town centre of Arreau.
-We present the itinerary and distribute the documents.
+Distribute the documents.

 Peyresourde Altiport 007 - Val Louron Azet - Col du Portet